uspki/policies/certificate-policy.md

 #### 3.2.2.6 Wildcard Domain Validation
-Before issuing a certificate with a wildcard character (\*) in a CN or subjectAltName, the CA SHALL establish and follow a documented procedure and technical controls that determines if the wildcard character occurs in the first label position to the left of the DotGov and DotMil suffixes (e.g. \*.gov, \*.mil).
-If a wildcard would fall within the label immediately to the left of the DotGov and DotMil suffixes (e.g. \*.gov, \*.mil), CAs SHALL refuse issuance.
+Before issuing a certificate with a wildcard character (\*) in a CN or subjectAltName, the CA shall establish and follow a documented procedure and technical controls that determines if the wildcard character occurs in the first label position to the left of the DotGov and DotMil suffixes (e.g. \*.gov, \*.mil).
+If a wildcard would fall within the label immediately to the left of the DotGov and DotMil suffixes (e.g. \*.gov, \*.mil), CAs shall refuse issuance.
 All CAs are prohibited from issuing any Wildcard Certificate to the entire gTLDs for DotGov and / or DotMil.

 Wildcard certificates are not allowed to be validated using 3.2.2.4.6 or 3.2.2.4.10.
-All wildcard certificates SHALL require a Domain Authorization Document (3.2.2.4.5) by the Domain Contact authorizing the issuing of a certificate that includes a wildcard domain.
+All wildcard certificates shall require a Domain Authorization Document (3.2.2.4.5) by the Domain Contact authorizing the issuing of a certificate that includes a wildcard domain.

 #### 3.2.2.7 Data Source Accuracy
-Prior to using any data source as a Reliable Data Source, the CA SHALL evaluate the source for its reliability, accuracy, and resistance to alteration or falsification.
-The CA SHOULD consider the following during its evaluation:
+Prior to using any data source as a Reliable Data Source, the CA shall evaluate the source for its reliability, accuracy, and resistance to alteration or falsification.
+The CA should consider the following during its evaluation:

 1. The age of the information provided,
 2. The frequency of updates to the information source,